jarokaz/AMLWorkshop/Labs/Lab04-ModelDeployment/model_management_setup.md

 az ml env setup --cluster -n <env name> -g <resource group> -l eastus2

 ```
+To create local only deployment environment skip the `--cluster` option

 Wait till the operation completes.
 You can monitor the status using:
 ```